 Benefits of Induction are …

 Instinct – gut feelings / what matters to me Nothing – do we have to act now

-You are not being awkward or pushy for wanting to play an active role in decision making around your birth and on a birthprepwithjoy hypnobirthing antenatal course we will look effective communication.
+You are not being awkward or pushy for wanting to play an active role in decision making around your birth.
 Being part of the decision-making process can: